tamga05/Smoothies/README.md

 # Smoothies

-This is my FIRST project ...
+This is my MOST FIRST project ...
 Do not judge strictly ... !!!)))

 This project is about smoothies - delicious and healthy drinks ...